saintmaxi/web/apps/base-docs/tutorials/docs/intro-to-foundry-testing.md

 You can control that by including different levels of the verbose flag -- `-vv` up to `-vvvvv`.
 For more details about the level of verbosity you can refer to the [Logs and Traces] section of the Foundry documentation.

-Run the `foundry test -vv`.
+Run the `forge test -vv`.
 You should see:

 ```bash
 Running 2 tests for test/Counter.t.sol:CounterTest